 Information subject to change, and comes courtesy of several resources, including Wikipedia.
 Harbor Light Realty assumes no responsibility for the accuracy or timeliness of the following.

-Incorporated in 1766 and named after Sir Jacob Acworth, an English Admiral with interests in Portsmouth shipping.
-The town is located on the southern shore of Crescent Lake.
-Acworth's Meeting House, built in 1821 and now the Congregational Church, and the Acworth Silsby Library are on the National Register of Historic Places.
+Acworth was originally chartered in 1752, incorporated in 1766 and named after Sir Jacob Acworth, an English Admiral with interests in Portsmouth shipping.
+Acworth is a small charming New England town with a population slightly less than 950 citizens located just east of the Connecticut River.
+The town's stately Meeting House, built in 1821 and now the Congregational Church, and the Acworth Silsby Library are on the National Register of Historic Places.

 View Acworth Website